2020PB/police-brutality/reports/Nevada.md

 * https://www.tiktok.com/@lord.vizi/video/6833963763486461190

-### Police charge and shove protestors | June 20th
+### Police charge and shove protesters | June 20th

 Footage shows riot police suddenly charge into a crowd, potentially chasing a fleeing suspect.
-However, they shove their way through the crowd, striking peaceful protestors.
+However, they shove their way through the crowd, striking peaceful protesters.
 They can be seen throwing multiple individuals to the ground and kicking one.

 tags: shove, tackle, throw, kick, protester